A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 Customer care specialist

 Customer service representative with telecommunications experience, seeking a Customer Care Specialist role at Verizon.
-Skilled in resolving complex issues and using technical knowledge to deliver effective solutions and enhance customer satisfaction.
+Skilled in resolving complex issues and using technical support knowledge to deliver effective solutions and enhance customer satisfaction.

-Resume objective examples for engineering roles
+What are resume objective examples for engineering roles?

 Project engineer